circleci/circleci-docs/jekyll/_cci2/getting-started.md

 {: #breaking-your-build }
 {:.no_toc}

-In this section, you'll edit the `.circleci/config.yml` file and see what happens if a build does not complete successfully.
+In this section, you will edit the `.circleci/config.yml` file and see what happens if a build does not complete successfully.

 It is possible to edit files directly on GitHub.
 Open the URL below in a browser, substituting your username (or organization) and the name of your repository (replace the text with `{brackets}`).
 Or, if you are comfortable with Git and the command line, use your